 WSJ cartographer Renee Rigdon and I were feeling that AI2HTML wasn’t conducive for scrolly-telling, so I built a pared-down version that uses SVGs instead.
-Now we have a little utility that lets us SVGs (for their layers) without having the text scale with the rest of the composition.
+Now we have a little utility that lets us place text on top of SVGs without worrying about scaling issues!

-One successful usecase of th technogloy has been showing geo-political changes over time in a fixed area.
+One successful usecase of the technogloy has been showing geopolitical changes over time in a fixed area.
 You can see some demonstrations of this setup in a couple of projects:

 Hopefully open sourcing this solution soon!